Æthelberht of Wessex and the Vikings

 Reign: 860 to 865

 You are not seeing double; there were two kings in Medieval England named Æthelberht.
 We discussed Æthelberht (cc.
-560-616) of Kent in Chapter IV: Localized Leadership.
-Now we come to the second Æthelberht who ruled over a greater kingdom but for only five years.
-Few of Æthelberht’s deeds are recorded, but historians tell us that his reign was plagued by raiding Vikings from Denmark.
-Let’s take a closer look at these troublesome northerners, fast-moving sailors who used the water as their highway to take them across the North Sea, around the coasts of Britain and up its rivers to trade, raid or settle.
+560-616) of Kent in Localized Leadership.
+Now we come to the second Æthelberht, King of Wessex who ruled over both Wessex and Kent for five years until his death.
+Few of Æthelberht’s deeds are recorded, but historians tell us that his reign was plagued by raiding Vikings.
+Viking raids were sporadic until the 840s but by the time Æthelberht became king, the Danes began to winter in England and assemble larger armies with the intent of not just marauding but of conquest.

 There were several reasons why Viking attacks increased during the ninth century.
 Prior to the attack at Lindisfarne, there was plenty of contact among those living in Britain, Francia and Scandinavia.
 Trade networks extending across the North Sea and into the Baltic were developed and flourished.
 However, although kings and monasteries were growing rich on trade profits, little of this wealth found its way to those who were actually doing the hard work of trapping and trading the skins that sold in London or Aachen.